souredoutlook/lighthouse-web-notes/Week_6/Day_5/react.md

 1. Is it passed in from a parent via props.
 If so - it probably isn't state
 2. Does it remain unchanged over time?
 If so - it probably isn't state
 3. Can you compute it based on any other state or props in your component?
 If so it isn't state

+## Babel and Webpack

+Babel will convert JSX into backwards compatible javascript

+Webpack will bundle our modules using the ES6 import keywords because this is not supported by all browsers natively yet

+## Interview Scheduler

+### Storybook
+  An open source tool for building components in isolation.
+  No data.
+Business logic or unfinished apis
+  Hard to reach use cases

+### Webpack Dev Server
+  Provides live reloading
+  Instant feedback
+  When a change is observed the server uses webpack to update the bundle
+  * should only be used for development a production bundle should be built when deploying the application to the public

+### JEST test runner
+  Starts in watch mode
+  When changes are detected the tests will be run
+  We can run selected tests at any point by pressing enter

+### Cyprus
+  Open source test runner of the modern web